suit-wg/architecture/draft-ietf-suit-architecture.md

   it is also a compressed archive that contains code, configuration data, and even the entire file system.
 The image may consist of a differential update for performance reasons.

+  The terms,
-Firmware is the more universal term.
-The terms, firmware image, firmware, and image, are used in this document and are interchangeable.
-The term application firmware image is used to differentiate it from a firmware image that contains the bootloader.
+  firmware image, firmware, and image, are used in this document and are interchangeable.
+We use the term application firmware image to differentiate it from a firmware image that contains the bootloader.
 An application firmware image, as the name indicates, contains the application program often including all the necessary code to run it (such as protocol stacks, and embedded operating system).

-* Software: The terms "software" and "firmware" are used interchangeably.

 * Microcontroller (MCU for microcontroller unit): An MCU is a compact integrated circuit designed for use in embedded systems.